venkatasudheer5993/DATA-ANALYSIS-WITH-COMPLEX-QUERIES/README.md

 # Analysis Performed

-# 1.Sales Trend by Month
+# 1.Sales Trend by Month:

 Used a CTE to calculate monthly sales.